 Geithner spent time in Frankfurt, Berlin, Paris, Marseille and Milan.
 London didn't figure on his itinerary.
 During the same week, German Chancellor Angela Merkel and Sarkozy spoke frequently and met in person.
 There were contacts with Spain's incoming Prime Minister Mariano Rajoy.
 Draghi was closely involved in discussions at all stages, insiders say.
 Once more, Cameron was peripheral.

 Immediately before the summit, the U.S. assessment of Europe's progress was, in broad terms, they know what they need to do but they need to work out how they're going to do it.
 As one U.S. official put it, fixing the flaws of the 13-year-old single currency - a monetary union without coordinated budget policy - could not happen overnight.
 But the Europeans were moving closer to addressing the problem at its root.

 That assessment captured well the mood in the hours heading into the latest in a long line of crunch summits.

 Germany - Europe's biggest economy - was intent on changing the European Union's treaty to enshrine stricter budget discipline and penalties for countries that failed to adhere to them, to ensure there could be no repeat of the current crisis.
-From the German perspective, only by reforming economies, cutting social benefits and working longer would the indebted members of the euro zone and the single currency project itself emerge from the turmoil.
+From the German perspective, only by reforming economies, cutting social benefits and working longer would the indebted members of the euro zone and the single currency emerge from the turmoil.
 Printing money would buy only a temporary respite and would remove the incentive to reform.

 France was ready to back Germany in a push for full-blown treaty change, but really favoured the idea of an intergovernmental treaty - akin to a sideline agreement - among the 17 euro zone members, anchoring the single currency and its members at the heart of a new Europe.